SOLUTIONS

 While the best way to utilize these elements will depend on the specifics of your menu, many restaurants create categories for common options such as sandwiches, salads, or drinks.
 Placing each category in its own column takes ease of navigability to a new level.

-Think about colors and contrast
+Think about colors and contrast in your digital menu system design

 Paying close attention to colors and contrast while you’re putting together your TV menu display allows you to choose which elements pop, and ensures nothing is competing for space or attention.